10 Ways to Reuse Board Games

 1) Dangly earrings are super easy to make.
 You can buy the ear wires at any craft store.
-From there it’s just a matter of attaching them.
-And how cute to make little danglies from your favorite game pieces?
-I think Sorry, Battleship, or mismatched Monopoly pieces would be really cute.
+From there it’s just a matter of attaching them to your favorite game tokens.
+I think Sorry, Battleship, or mismatched Monopoly pieces would be really cute as earrings.

-2) For your fella, game pieces also make adorable cuff links!
-Metal ones are especially nice, like Monopoly or a miniature chess set.
+2) For your fella, repurposed game pieces also make adorable cuff links!
+Metal ones are especially nice, like Monopoly tokens or a miniature chess set.